Dominican Republic National Police: Training

-On May 17, 1966 a general training school for military and police officers was created in the DR. Two years later on June 20, 1968 the National Police Officer Training School was established in San Cristobal under the surpervision of the school's first director, Eulogio Benito.
+On May 17, 1966, a general training school for military and police officers was created in the DR. Two years later on June 20, 1968, the National Police Officer Training School was established in San Cristobal under the surpervision of the school's first director, Eulogio Benito.
 Later, General Order No. 014-2004 gave the academy the name the "National School of Public Safety" whose motto remains to this day "Education-Discipline-Protection."

 In January 1983 a school of Criminal Investigations was created to provide advanced training to police officers who were given the positions of investigators in the National Police Force.
 The importance of training and education of police officers was recognized early on in the agency and various other "continuing education" and advanced training schools were created in various disciplines for officer in Dominican Republic National Poilice Force that are still in use today.

-Homicide Division
+Dirección Central de Investigación Criminal (DICRIM)

-General Order No 47 created the Homicide division in January 1941 and was called the " Identification and Investigation" unit.
-In 1976 the name of the unit was changed to the "department of Investigations of Homicides".
-The Unit is responsible for investigating not only homicides and murders but also all incidents of suicide, gunshot wounds and all deaths of unknown causes in Dominican Republic.
+The Organic Law of the National Police, No. 590-16, established the creation of the Dirección Central de Investigación Criminal (DICRIM).
+This department is primarily responsible for investigating criminal acts committed within the national territory, developing crime prevention strategies, and leading high-impact operations within the criminal sphere.

-Tourism Police
+Tourism Police (POLITUR)

 The National Police force maintained a special unit to police the airports and tourism areas in Dominican Republic then in 1975 due to the popularity of tourism on the island and the crime that arose in the tourist areas the unit became a separate police force called POLITUR,"Policia de Turismo" (tourism police).
 The Policia de Turismo is now a separate agency from the National Police and the officers wear white shirts, blue pants and blue caps.

 In 2013 POLITUR was reorganized as the Cuerpo Especializado de Seguridad Turística (CESTUR).
 This new organization is a part of the Ministry of Defense, changing it from a civilian police organization to a military one.